adamhatton/quizle/README.md

 **Frameworks & Libraries**
 - [React Bootstrap4](https://react-bootstrap-v4.netlify.app/) - used for styling the site and making it responsive on different devices
-- [ReactJS](https://www.djangoproject.com/) - used to build the database and the structure/logic of the site
+- [ReactJS](https://reactjs.org/) - used to build the functionality of the site
 - [Font Awesome](https://fontawesome.com/) - used to add various icons to the site

 **Tools**